department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/discovery.md

 * Content writer
 * Project manager
 * <span class="todo">these could be made more specific to VA ?</span>

+#### Project Management

+Make sure to use your team's Github "Product" folder to share your discovery materials.

 #### At the end of discovery